Neuropathic arthropathy: Joint involvement

 Diabetes is the foremost cause in America today for neuropathic joint disease, and the foot is the most affected region.
-In those with foot deformity, approximately 60% are in the tarsometatarsal joints (medial joints affected more than lateral), 30% Metatarsophalangeal joints and 10% have ankle disease.
+In those with foot deformity, approximately 60% are in the tarsometatarsal joints (medial joints affected more than lateral), 30% metatarsophalangeal joints, and 10% have ankle disease.
 Over half of diabetic patients with neuropathic joints can recall some kind of precipitating trauma, usually minor.

 Patients with neurosyphilis tend to have knee involvement, and patients with syringomyelia of the spinal cord may demonstrate shoulder deformity.

 Hip joint destruction is also seen in neuropathic patients.

 Diagnosis

 Clinical findings

 Clinical findings include erythema, edema and increased temperature in the affected joint.
 In neuropathic foot joints, plantar ulcers may be present.
-Note that it is often difficult to differentiate osteomyelitis from a Charcot joint, as they may have similar tagged WBC scan and MRI features (joint destruction, dislocation, edema).
+It is often difficult to differentiate osteomyelitis from a Charcot joint, as they may have similar tagged WBC scan and MRI features (joint destruction, dislocation, edema).
 Definitive diagnosis may require bone or synovial biopsy.